luckyjunihardi/hello-world/README.md

 Just following GitHub guide

 This is first time I do something on my readme file.
-What's next!
+What's next?